-Covid-19 Information: CCMC will follow all governmental guidelines to re-open safely in September 2021.
-There will be time allocated between classes to implement all protocols regarding sanitation, hygiene, cleaning of instruments, work stations etc., and to allow for social distancing.
+Covid-19 Information: CCMC will follow all governmental guidelines to re-open safely in September 2022.
+As before, we will follow all protocols regarding sanitation, hygiene, cleaning of instruments, work stations etc.

-While we are optimistic that classes will resume face-to-face, in a similar manner to other music schools across the country, a form of ‘blended learning’ may be required.
+We will continue to provide in person classes, as well as the option of online tuition or blended learning.
 This is a combination of traditional classroom-based tuition combined with online tuition through video conferencing software like Zoom or Microsoft Teams.
 Blended learning will be very useful in scenarios where students or teachers are unwell and due to their symptoms, it would be inadvisable to interact with other people.

 In extreme circumstances and situations beyond the control of CCMC, where a particular College centre is closed for health and safety reasons, we will continue our tuition online where possible.
 We will not be in a position to offer refunds to students who do not wish to avail of these online classes.

 Illness: Due to the fact that we are in the midst of a pandemic we ask that all students, teachers, and parents of the College do not attend class/college centres while unwell with symptoms including a fever, cough, sore throat, stomach upset, etc. Please see www2.hse.ie/coronavirus for the most up-to-date information relating to Covid-19 and the symptoms to be aware of.